 This is the capstone course in business and is required of all students.
 The course takes a strategic approach to integrating concepts from management, marketing, accounting, finance and information systems.
-From the perspective of senior executives, students study vision and mission statements, analysis of internal and external environments, and the formulation, implementation and monitoring of business and corporate strategy in order to achieve sustainable competitive advantage.
+From the perspective of senior executives, students study vision and mission statements, analyze internal and external environments, and the formulation, implementation and monitoring of business and corporate strategy in order to achieve sustainable competitive advantage.
 Course methods may include lectures, guest speakers, cases, presentations, simulations and traditional examinations.
-Prerequisite: BSAD 241; fourth-year status.
+Prerequisite: BSAD 241; at least 24 credits at the 300-level.
 Three credits.